 HONORS IN BIOLOGY

-To recognize achievement in research, the Biology Department confers Honors to some of its graduating seniors.
-Honors in Biology differs from Honors in other programs and from the University Honors Program.
-Students who are majoring in Biology are eligible for Honors in Biology as described by the requirements and criteria below.
-Students majoring in other Departments/Programs, such as Biochemistry, must meet the requirements of their Program/Department to earn Honors in their Department/Program.
-It is the major of the student candidate, not the Department/Program affiliation of the research mentor, which dictates the specific requirements for earning Honors.
+To recognize achievement in research, the Biology Department confers honors to some of its graduating seniors.
+Honors in Biology differs from honors in other programs and from the Honors College.
+Students who are majoring in biology are eligible for honors in biology as described by the requirements and criteria below.
+Students majoring in other departments/programs, such as biochemistry, must meet the requirements of their program/department to earn honors in their department/program.
+It is the major of the student candidate, not the department/program affiliation of the research mentor, which dictates the specific requirements for earning honors.

-To receive Honors in Biology, a student must engage in supervised research while taking at least 3 credits of independent study (BIOL 478 or 479 or BIOL 444).
-The mentor supervising the undergraduate research may be either a UMass Boston faculty member in Biology, Chemistry, EEOS or another related discipline -- or an off-campus scientist with a UMass Boston Biology faculty liaison.
-Shortly before graduation (Spring or Fall), the Biology Honors candidate presents the research in a poster session organized by the Biology Department.
-The Honors candidate also presents the research in a written Honors Thesis that is submitted to the Biology Department one week after the poster session.
+To receive honors in biology, a student must engage in supervised research while taking at least 3 credits of independent study (BIOL 478 or 479 or BIOL 444).
+The mentor supervising the undergraduate research may be either a UMass Boston faculty member in biology, chemistry, the School for the Environment, or another related discipline -- or an off-campus scientist with a UMass Boston biology faculty liaison.
+Shortly before graduation (spring or fall), the biology honors candidate presents the research in a poster session organized by the Biology Department.
+The honors candidate also presents the research in a written honors thesis that is submitted to the Biology Department one week after the poster session.

 Biology Honors Committee:

 Every biology major must have a faculty advisor from the Biology Department.
 Students may check their advisor assignments through their WISER accounts.
 If declared biology majors have not been assigned advisors from the Biology Department, they should see the departmental assistants to be assigned one.

 Additional information can be obtained in the department's student handbook for undergraduates (also available in W-3-021) and in the university catalog.